capitec/template-pwa-react/README.md

 - `preview` - Launches a simple web server, serving the `build` directory (Remember to `build` first! 🎗️).
 - `test` - Launches the Playwright test runner & executes all tests within `tests` directory.
 - `format` - Runs the Prettier formatter on all `.ts` files, applying format updates where necessary.
-- `lint`- Runs the ESLint analyzer on all `.ts` files, applying code updates where necessary.

 # Showcased Features
 |     Feature    |  Availability |